 When a student is being considered for a suspension, the administrator in charge will notify the student of the basis for the proposed suspension.
-The student will be given an opportunity to explain his/her view of the underlying facts.
+The student will be given an opportunity to explain their view of the underlying facts.
 After that informal hearing, the Principal [or assistant principal or other administrator] will determine whether or not to suspend the student.
-If the decision is made to suspend the student, s/he and his/her parents will be given written notification of the suspension within one (1) day setting forth the reason for the suspension, the length of the suspension, and the process for appeal.
+If the decision is made to suspend the student, the student and their parents will be given written notification of the suspension within one (1) day setting forth the reason for the suspension, the length of the suspension, and the process for appeal.
 The suspension may be appealed, within seven (7) days after receipt of the suspension notice, to the Superintendent.
 The request for an appeal must be in writing.